volosoft/lepton-theme/README.md

     // ...
     // ThemeLeptonModule.forRoot(),
     ThemeLeptonXModule.forRoot(),
-    AbpSideMenuLayoutModule.forRoot(), // depends on which layout you choose
+    SideMenuLayoutModule.forRoot(), // depends on which layout you choose
     // ...
   ],
   // ...